jometzg/acr-sync/README.md

 # Summary

 This is a simple parttern to allow a vendor to share a subset of their images with a specific customer - keeping these two isolated.
-In later versions of ACR, there will be a feature called "Connected Registry" https://docs.microsoft.com/en-us/azure/container-registry/intro-connected-registry , which will allow this to be done more declaratively.
-This will also require the Premium service tier of ACR.
+In future releases of ACR, there will be a feature called "Connected Registry" https://docs.microsoft.com/en-us/azure/container-registry/intro-connected-registry , which will allow this to be done more declaratively.
+But this will also require the Premium service tier of ACR.